Thousands of Job Applicants Citing Top Secret US Government Work Exposed In Amazon Server Data Breach

 https://yro.slashdot.org/story... [slashdot.org]

-you're responsible for your vendors (Score:2)
+you're responsible for your vendors (Score:5, Insightful)

 You're responsible for your vendors, doubly so since assessing security of others is your business.

-In a sane universe, the founders and owners of TigerSwan would be sued for every dime they have
+In a sane universe, the founders and owners of TigerSwan would be sued for every dime they have and be barred in perpetuity from all government contracts.
+In reality, this will get papered over using lame excuses, and Democrats and Republicans will continue to unite in institutionalized corruption and cronyism, in particular in favor of ex-military and ex-government employees.

 Why the hell is this even possible?
-(Score:3)
+(Score:5, Insightful)

 Not that it's an excuse, but in what universe is it OK to have internet-connected data repositories that don't have a password?
 When is that EVER a good idea?
 Why can you even create a bucket without some kind of authorization on it?
 That's just kinda stupid.